 Make sure that your app still works after every check-in and build using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
 Find problems earlier by running tests automatically with each build.
 When your build is done, review your test results to start resolving the problems that you find.

-This quickstart shows how to run unit tests with your build for .NET and ASP.NET apps.
+This example shows how to run unit tests with your build for .NET and ASP.NET apps.
 It uses the Visual Studio Test task.

 Typically you will run unit tests in your build workflow, and functional tests in your release workflow after your app is deployed (usually to a QA environment).
 Code coverage is available only in the build workflow.